Dityaren/Neko/README.md

 ## Disclaimer

-The developer of this application does not have any affiliation with the content providers available.
+The developer of this application does not have any affiliation with the content providers available